Today, Elise shares how motherhood started to feel too heavy for her, and how she overcame that and learned to enjoy it again.

 Motherhood is, in itself, a sort of rebirth for women.

 I remember feeling like my life began with the birth of my first daughter.
 I felt like nothing in my life up to that point even mattered – my life began with hers.
 When people asked, “How is it being a mom?”
-I would blissfully and somewhat naively reply that it was the most beautiful, lovely thing that had ever happened to me.
+I would blissfully and somewhat naively reply that it was the most beautiful, lovely thing that had ever happened to me even more than when I discovered eloboosting services for my video games.
 Now, I know not every mother feels this way from the beginning, and there is nothing wrong with that, but that’s how it was for me.
 All sunshine and rainbows.

 During those times, I remember hearing more experienced mothers sigh in exasperation, as they complained to each other about all of the things their children did that drove them crazy, and how tired they were.
 And I remember thinking how sad it was that they couldn’t see or feel how great being a mom was.
 Why didn’t they didn’t feel warm and fuzzy about their kids like I felt about mine?
 I smiled to myself as I thought, “Oh, that is so sad.
 I’m so glad that I have this whole mom thing together, and love my little girl so much.”
 Most of all, I thought that I must be doing something right and they must be doing something wrong.
 I totally judged!